Yes, FREE PLANE TICKETS! Okay, $5.60. Or $11.20. But when compared to the hundreds of dollars flights normally cost… FREE.

 It doesn’t matter if you’re dreaming about two weeks in Italy or already have your bag packed for a round-the-world adventure.
 If you don’t have a credit card earning you miles, get one today.
 Please, please do not make my mistake of putting this off for years.
 Don’t let fear of the unknown or your own ignorance stand in your way.
 It take 20 minutes to get this organized!

 Welcome to “travel hacking.”
 You want to get free airline tickets?
 Start by getting the best travel credit card for you.
 Just one.
 Easy.

-(If you’re chomping at the bit to get started, just go get the Chase Sapphire.
+(Jump to Which Card Do I Get? if you’re chomping at the bit to get started.
 Otherwise, read on!)